Codecademy/docs/content/javascript/concepts/substring/substring.md

 ---
 Title: 'Substring'
-Description: 'The .substring() method extracts a portion of a string between two given indices and returns a new string.
+Description: 'Extracts a portion of a string between two given indices and returns a new string.
 If only one index is given, it goes to the end.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'